 3DMark has Time Spy, Fire Strike, Sky Driver, and Night Raid in its basic version while the Advanced edition includes more than 10 tools that also include Stress tests.
 You can get this tool from Steam for $29.99 and use the FireStrike or Time Spy for GPU benchmarking.

 PassMark Performance Test

-PassMark is another good tool that lets you benchmark your CPU, GPU, Memory and hard drive.
-Though it’s not that great as the other software in this list are but it has several different types of graphical tests for your GPU that can be compared with others.
+PassMark is another good tool that lets you benchmark your CPU, GPU, Memory, and hard drive.
+Though it’s not as great as the other software in this list are but it has several different types of graphical tests for your GPU that can be compared with others.
 It has a 2D and 3D test that measures your GPU score and will compare it with the overall results all around the globe.
-It’s a simple and non-stressful test which can be used even on a very low budget Gaming PC.
+It’s a simple and non-stressful test that can be used even on a very low-budget Gaming PC.

-UserBenchmark is a free online tool that lets you test all of your components easily and compare it online with all the results throughout the world.
+UserBenchmark is a free online tool that lets you test all of your components easily and compare them online with all the results throughout the world.
 The above screenshot is the result of my Gaming PC and how it performed comparatively with people having similar rigs.
-It’s a very simple and easy to use tool that is right now one of the most popular online benchmarking tools you can use.
+It’s a very simple and easy-to-use tool that is right now one of the most popular online benchmarking tools you can use.

 CineBench R15 is a popular CPU benchmarking tool which also allows you to benchmark your graphics card.
 The tool has OpenGL for the graphics card which runs a Maxon Cinema 4D benchmark which gives you an fps number after the full test.
 The test doesn’t take more than a minute and then you can compare your result with already displayed sample tests with different configurations.
 Here I was using GTX 1080 Ti with Ryzen 1700X and I got 96.22 fps.